7. DISEASE MANAGEMENT

 * Carboplatin is not indicated for neoadjuvant treatment

-In a phase III, multicentre, double-blind RCT involving patients with high-risk muscle-invasive UC who had undergone radical surgery (pT3, pT4a, or pN+), adjuvant nivolumab improved DFS compared to placebo in the intention-to-treat population (20.8 vs. 10.8 months) and among patients with a programmed death-ligand 1 (PD-L1) expression level of 1% or more [283].
-The patient population predominantly consisted of BC patients post- radical cystectomy, with an additional smaller cohort of patients with UTUC post-RNU.
+In a phase III, multicentre, double-blind RCT involving patients with high-risk muscle-invasive UC who had undergone radical surgery (pT3, pT4a, or pN+), adjuvant nivolumab improved DFS compared to placebo in the intention-to-treat population (20.8 vs. 10.8 months) and among patients with a programmed death-ligand 1 (PD-L1) expression level of 1% or more [238].
+The patient population predominantly consisted of BC patients post-radical cystectomy, with an additional smaller cohort of patients with UTUC post-RNU (approx 25%).
 The median recurrence-free survival outside the urothelial tract in the entire intention-to-treat population was 22.9 months for nivolumab and 13.7 months for placebo.
 Treatment-related adverse events > grade 3 occurred in 17.9% of the nivolumab group and 7.2% of the placebo group.
 On subgroup analysis, patients with UTUC included in this study did not seem to benefit from adjuvant nivolumab, which requires further follow-up and analysis.
-Nonetheless, the European Medicines Agency (EMA) approved nivolumab as monotherapy for the adjuvant treatment of patients with muscle-invasive UC with tumour cell PD-L1 expression > 1%, who are at high risk of recurrence after radical surgery and who decline or are unfit for adjuvant chemotherapy [284].
+Nonetheless, the European Medicines Agency (EMA) approved nivolumab as monotherapy for the adjuvant treatment of patients with muscle-invasive UC and tumour cell PD-L1 expression > 1%, who are at high risk of recurrence after radical surgery and who decline or are unfit for adjuvant chemotherapy.
+[239].
+A further study of 702 patients with urothelial cancer treated with either radical cystectomy or RNU, and with persistent high-risk features were randomised to receive either adjuvant pembrolizumab or observation [240].
+The DFS was significantly longer with pembrolizumab 29.6 months vs. 14.2 months; however, the number of patients with UTUC (25% of overall population) in the study was small and on subgroup analyses did not seem to benefit from adjuvant pembrolizumab [240].

 A network meta-analysis suggests superior oncological benefit for adjuvant platinum-based chemotherapy over immune checkpoint inhibitors in patients treated with radical surgery for UTUC [241].